usamabhatti3492/Home-SOC-Lab/README.md

 Simulated a brute-force RDP attack using Hydra with a 262-password wordlist against a Windows victim VM.
-No valid password was found, but the attack ran completely unopposed — no account lockout, no rate limiting, no automatic defense.
+No valid password was found, but the attack ran completely unopposed, no account lockout, no rate limiting, no automatic defense.
 Detected and confirmed via Splunk log analysis (Event ID 4625), tracing all failed attempts to the attacker's source IP and target account.